Some Insane Tips for Mixing With Drum Samples

 FAQs:

 A bus is a way to send multiple tracks into one reverb process.
-Once you set up the bus, route all the different sounds you want in the same space together and apply some subtle reverb effect.
-All of those separate sounds will seem like they exist side by side.
+Once you set up the bus, route all of the different sounds that you want in the same space together and apply some subtle reverb effect.
+All of those separate sounds will seem like they’re existing side by side.

 Similar Posts